 Last night was a huge treat for the staff and our collectors, as glass artist Raven Skyriver and Seattle Aquarium veterinarian Lesanna Lahner gave a team talk at the lovely Pioneer Square wine bar Little London Plane.
 Raven, whose blown glass creatures are inspired by the marine life of the Pacific Ocean and beyond, spoke about his upbringing in the San Juan Islands, and how his connection to nature has directed his focus and his practice throughout his life.
 Lesanna, a pioneering young veterinarian, wowed us with wild stories about the marine animals in her care, and made us all think a little deeper about just how one would perform surgery on a fish.
 Thank you to Raven, Lesanna, Little London Plane, and all of our collectors who attended this very special event!

 Stonington Gallery is proud to present a collection of rare and new hand-pulled serigraphs by master contemporary artist Marvin Oliver (Quinault/Isleta Pueblo Tribes).
 A long-time educator at the University of Washington, curator at the Burke Museum, and full-time artist, Oliver is known for his innovative experiments in glass, print-making and large scale public art.
+Professor of Art and American Indian Studies at the University of Washington since the 1970s, Oliver has created a new print each year to bestow on graduates of the program.

 A wide range of these historic prints–many that are long since sold out–are for sale and on display from the artist’s archive in this exhibition.
 Also on display are select works in glass.

+Incorporating the bright colors of his Southwestern heritage into painstakingly silkscreened prints–often made with ten colors or more–he mixes that inspiration with the formal designs of the Coast Salish peoples of the Northwest, resulting in iconic, energetic works.
+Techniques such as embossing or foiling appear in many print series, bringing the sculptural traditions of his Northwest Coast heritage to bear in 2-D works.
 Marvin is the son of Emmett Oliver (Quinault), creator of the massive “Paddle to Seattle” in 1989 that brought tribal members together to recreate epic canoe journeys down the Northwest Coast.
 The event has become an annual “Paddle” that lands in a different place each summer since.
 A participant since the early days of the journey, Marvin is able to tie his experiments in glass and modern media to his strong, solid roots in traditional culture.
+In his lecture and demonstration, Oliver will demonstrate how he painstakingly pulls his serigraphs–color by color–and embosses them. |

 When is a print not a print?
 When it’s a glorious etched glass panel.
 This work was the result of a commission by a client who loved Susan Point’s poignant way of bringing together the elements of water and sky.
 The resulting artwork, “New Horizons”, was so successful that Point created the serigraphs Anvil Island State I and II from the original commissioned cedar and glass artwork.